Benefits and Challenges of Open-Source DevelopmentOpen Source

 Involvement in open-source projects benefits developers with both, a credible portfolio and a stronger skillset.
 The developer’s name is forever etched as the owner of that piece of source code and all the people who will ever use it, shall have used a little bit of their work and that is a HUGE deal in their career!
 Coming from a company that values open-source contributions from developers, a mention of such on the resume takes candidates a long way and is a valuable experience.

 Secure Code While it might seem counter-intuitive, open-source codes are in reality very secure.
 Owing to a vast network of professionals involved in code auditing and testing, resulting in a fewer number of bugs.
 In cases when an end-user encounters a bug, the process of verifying credibility to discussing solutions and ultimately, fixing the bug is so streamlined and transparent, that the chances of going wrong are drastically reduced.
-While true, open-source programs are thoroughly and constantly vetted by experienced code maintainers, its open nature still makes it vulnerable to potential bugs and have security issue.
-This is often countered by an additional layer of security provided by high-profile Open-Source tools, issue tracker and intrusion detectors.
+While true, open-source programs are thoroughly and constantly vetted by experienced code maintainers, thier open nature still makes them vulnerable to potential bugs and have a security issues.
+This is often countered by an additional layer of security provided by high-profile Open-Source tools, issue trackers, and intrusion detectors.

 Challenges while working with open-source software

 While contributing to an OSS project is exciting, getting started on the journey can be a bit daunting, especially for first-timers.
 Listed down are some challenges that may arise while contributing to or using OSS: Barrier to entry It is difficult to find open-source projects that are simple and easy to fix.
 Usually, a lot of the open problems are very complex and unless you have a deep insight into the product, it will not be possible for you to make valuable contributions.
 That said, there are many good first issues that help beginners get started.